|

 Fibre Optic Solutions for Chemical Industry – ATEX-Compliant Networks

 Fibre optic chemistry, explosion protection networks, and ATEX fibre enable safe digital connectivity in explosive atmospheres within the chemical industry through intrinsically safe optical fibre technology without electrical spark generation.
-Data transmission via light pulses through fibre optic cables meets the strict requirements of the ATEX Directive 2014/34/EU and enables high-speed data transmission at up to 100 Gbit/s in Zone 0, Zone 1, and Zone 2 areas.
+Data transmission via light pulses through fibre optic cables supports compliance with the ATEX Directive 2014/34/EU and enables high-speed data transmission at up to 100 Gbit/s in Zone 0, Zone 1, and Zone 2 areas.

 In the chemical industry, explosive atmospheres caused by flammable gases, vapours, or dusts are commonplace.
 Conventional copper cables present a significant safety risk, as electrical currents can generate sparks.
-Fibre optic technology eliminates this risk entirely whilst simultaneously enabling the digitalisation of production facilities within Industry 4.0 initiatives.
+Fibre optic technology eliminates this risk entirely whilst simultaneously enabling the Industry 4.0 initiatives.

 Technical Foundations: Fibre Optics in ATEX Environments